adrians5j/repropose/README.md

 Both `withProps` and `withStaticProps` can accept an object of new to-be-assigned props or a function that returns them.
 The benefit of using a function is that it receives a reference to the new instance (`withProps`) and new function (`withStaticProps`) as first argument, which is useful when there's a need to check already assigned props on the previous / base function.

+Note that functions created with shown HOFs are completely new functions, and are not linked in any way with the base functions.

 ## Composing functions

 It's also possible to compose existing functions with a new set of props.
 Although this was basically already done in the previous example, a more practical example would be composing the existing `Vehicle` function with a new set of props, thus creating a new `Car` function: